fossasia/pslab-firmware/README.md

 Firmware can be flashed over USB if the device already has the [bootloader](https://github.com/fossasia/pslab-bootloader) installed.

-Flashing the firmware requires the pslab-python library.
-See [pslab-python](https://github.com/fossasia/pslab-python) for installation instructions.
+Flashing the firmware requires mcbootblash which can be installed standalone or as a dependency of the pslab-python library.
+See [mcbootflash](https://github.com/bessman/mcbootflash) or
+[pslab-python](https://github.com/fossasia/pslab-python) for installation
+instructions.